macm3/opei/README.md

 ### Publishing

 To publish the website on the web, first, create a production version of it using the step above, and then copy the full content of `build/` folder to the `master` branch.

+### UI Framework

+All the website design is built along with [Semantic UI React](https://react.semantic-ui.com/introduction).
+You can see the docs in order to learn how to construct new components.